Gerry1218/GXDatabaseUtils/README.md

 GXDatabaseUtils
 ===============

-simplify sqlite database CRUD operation.
+- simplify sqlite database CRUD operation.
+- Support ARC.

 ## How To Get Started
  - Copy file under src and catagory directory to your project